These lovely poems grew out of the Hewnoaks Poetry Workshop in July, 2015.

 As the wind goes through on its way to somewhere else

 by Ardelle Foss

-Immature, it stayed on till the lake turned cold and hard.
+and pigment red, abandoned when the lake turned cold and hard.

-to awe and nurture others.
+to seek and awe and nurture into regal age.

 by Yasmin Azel